-It’s a bioreactor with compost system
+It’s a bioreactor with a compost system

-To solve this problem, Rebecca Schedler, a graduate student at Design Academy Eindhoven in the Netherlands, built the Symbiopunk, a bioreactor, and compost system that converts human feces into fertile hummus by introducing fungi cultures to perform the digestion.
+To solve this problem, Rebecca Schedler, a graduate student at Design Academy Eindhoven in the Netherlands, built the Symbiopunk, a bioreactor, and compost system that converts human feces into fertile hummus by introducing fungi cultures to perform digestion.
 The project invites us to reconsider the taboo around the natural process of defecation by showing how human waste becomes valuable first as an essential food for the mushroom, which in turn produces a fertilizer that can be used for cultivation purposes.
 The project was carried out with Kildwick, a composting toilet company.

 The Symbiopunk is entirely mechanical and operates without the use of electricity.
 To use it, simply place solid waste in the Symbiopunk’s big copper drum, which spins left to right and turns upside down to make the task easier.
 The excrement will stay in this copper for two to three days, during which time the temperature of the stools will rise because of the active microorganisms.
 Copper provides a literal cooling-off period, and copper’s antibacterial properties contribute to the sterilization of the waste.